Governance

 Devon Guest lives, works and plays on the traditional territories of the Sḵwx̱wú7mesh Úxwumixw, and loves being outdoors on bikes and skis with daughter, dog and husband in tow.

-This is Devon’s first year on the BCRPA Board of Directors.
+This is Jill's first year as a BCRPA Board Director.

 DIRECTOR